shnaky/ai-student-workspace/00/README.md

 ```
 `fetch` checks for new commits found at the upstream url, and `merge` merges the upstream branch (called `upstream/main`) with your branch (called `origin/main`).

-If you only committed changes in `solution_00.py`, you will be able to merge without conflicts (fast-forward).
+If you only committed changes in `solution_00.py`, you will be able to merge automatically (without conflicts).